ceedee666/modern-abap-curriculum/docs/adding_behavior.md

   ENDMETHOD.
 ```

-To use the action it only need to be added to the UI.
+To use the action in the app, it also needs to be added to the UI.
 There are different options for triggering the action.
 To add the action
 to the table of ratings the following annotations can be used.
 This annotation adds a `Set Completed` action.

 ```abap